 Are you concerned that you or a loved one may be struggling with an anxiety disorder?
 If so, you have found the right place.
-Here at the Florida House Experience, we are dedicated to helping people break the stigma of mental illness.
+Here at the FHE Health, we are dedicated to helping people break the stigma of mental illness.
 Acknowledging and addressing your anxiety is a crucial step in the direction toward getting proper help and anxiety treatment, and in this article we will provide important tips on how to do so.

 In today’s world, it seems nearly everyone is struggling with something, and we understand what it’s like.
 Anxiety is an issue that plagues many, yet is still somewhat misunderstood within our society.
 Let’s take a look at what exactly anxiety is.